arnavvvvv/Wisconsin_File_System/instructions/01_File_it_Up.md

 6. Please make sure your code can be compiled using the commands in the provided Makefile.
 7. We recommend using `mmap` to map the entire disk image into memory when the filesystem is mounted.
 Mapping the image into memory simplifies reading and writing the on-disk structures a great deal, compared to `read` and `write` system calls.
 8. Think carefully about the interfaces you will need to build to manipulate on-disk data structures.
 For example, you might have an `allocate_inode()` function which allocates an inode using the bitmap and returns a pointer to a new inode, or returns an error if there are no more inodes available in the system.
-9. You must use the superblock and inode structs as they are defined in the header file, but the actual allocation and free strategies are up to you.
-Our tests will evaluate whether or not you have the correct number of blocks allocated, but we do not assume they are in a particular location on-disk.